 In order to ensure satisfaction of core customer demand on the coldest days, Cascade develops peak day usage forecasts in conjunction with annual basis load forecasts.
 Peak day forecasts enable Cascade to make prudent distribution system and peak capacity planning decisions to fulfill its responsibility to provide heating under all but force majeure conditions, particularly as most space-heating customers will have no alternative heating source during the coldest of days in the event gas does not flow.

-Historically Cascade has developed peak day forecasts based on a 65 HDD day (0°F) to reflect the coldest day in Cascade’s 60-year weather history.
+Historically, Cascade has developed peak day forecasts based on a 65 HDD day (0°F) to reflect the coldest day in Cascade’s 60-year weather history.
 Cascade’s 2008 IRP changed this practice to reflect the coldest day during the past 30 years.
 This record is held by December 21, 1990 at 61 HDDs.
-The peak day forecast is developed by adjusting the therm usage on coldest day in recent history (January 5, 2004 at 56 HDD) upwards to an estimate of therm usage would have been had that day been 61 HDD.
+The peak day forecast is developed by adjusting the therm usage on the coldest day in recent history (January 5, 2004 at 56 HDD) upwards to an estimate of what therm usage would have been had that day been 61 HDD.
 The therm usage is then applied to each district and escalated into the future at the forecast therm usage annual growth rate.

 This method rests on the assumption that core market load shape does not significantly change throughout the forecast horizon.
 Cascade believes that the peak day forecast conservatively overestimates peak day usage as the base forecast does not explicitly include future conservation measures implemented by customers that would act to increase energy efficiency and reduce therm day usage.

+Cascade will continue to investigate how the peak day standard affects those zonal areas which are short of capacity.
+This investigation will include (but not be limited to) analysis of how other regional utilities look at peak day, discussions with our various weather services, and continued dialogue with commission staff and other interested parties.

 Forecast Results

-Load growth across Cascade’s system through 2032is expected to fluctuate between 1.4 and 1.7% annually, with lower, recessionary growth in the short term.
+Load growth across Cascade’s system through 2032 is expected to fluctuate between 1.4 and 1.7% annually, with lower, recessionary growth in the short term.
 Load growth consists of a split between residential and commercial demand, with a slow decline in industrial demand.